jiangxil/examples/cifar10/README.md

  - hyperparemeter search

 The default is to download the training data from inside the container.
-To change this switch download_data with get_data in the code.
+To change this [ass DATA_DIR as below.

 To download data:
 ```